 You've Been Warned: Consumer Reports Says These Popular SUVs Are Also The Least Reliable

 So, you've paid a fortune for a new SUV only to drive it off the lot, leave the dealer's sight, and hear sharp clicking noises.
 Then you mash the throttle, and the engine gasps for breath, lacking the push to merge onto the freeway.
 And no, the metallic click isn't your house keys rattling in the console cubby.
 It's because that lavish SUV came with a factory problem.
 How frustrating.
 Sometimes, these "minor" issues are just squeaky brakes, a loose trim, or maybe an untorqued bolt.
-But other times they're as serious as an oil leak, an engine stall, or the full replacement of an EV battery.
+But other times they're as serious as an oil leak, an engine stall, or an electric vehicle (EV) battery that needs replacement.

-Out of the sea of SUVs on the market, a handful stand out as people's favorites, even when they've been labeled as the least unreliable and spend too much time back at the dealer for fixes.
+Out of the sea of SUVs on the market, a handful stand out as people's favorites, even when they've been labeled as the least reliable cars and spend too much time back at the dealer for fixes.
 Some have been recalled over potential fire risks or for defective software that could cause a door to open unexpectedly — not as funny as it sounds.
 Despite that, people still flock to buy them.
-Call it "The Paradox of the Unreliable Purchase."
-To illustrate, Consumer Reports gave the Jeep Wrangler a low reliability score because of steering and in-car electronics issues, yet its strong resale value and powerful off-road credentials mean many buyers are willing to tolerate the repairs.
-A paradox, no doubt.
-Let's look at specific cases where Consumer Reports has handed SUVs terrible reliability scores, but for reasons that nobody understands, they continue to sell.
+To illustrate, Consumer Reports (CR) gave the Jeep Wrangler a poor reliability assessment in 2025 because of steering and in-car electronics issues, yet its strong resale value and powerful off-road credentials mean many buyers are willing to tolerate the repairs.
+Let's look at specific cases where Consumer Reports has handed SUVs terrible reliability scores, yet the vehicles still somehow continue to sell.

 Mercedes-Benz GLE

 The Mercedes-Benz GLE is everything you'd want in a luxury family SUV.
 A badge with gravitas, a pampering cabin, and engines ranging from a mild-hybrid 2.0-liter turbo to punchy six- and eight-cylinder options.
-Inside, the usual Mercedes theater of ambient lighting, high-grade materials, and the MBUX dual-screen infotainment, with crisp graphics and voice assistant.
-On a good day, a lounge on wheels.
-On a bad day, that is where the facade cracks.
+Inside, you'll find the usual Mercedes theater of ambient lighting, high-grade materials, and the MBUX dual-screen infotainment with crisp graphics and voice assistant.
+On a good day, the GLE is a lounge on wheels, but bad days are where the facade cracks.
 Mercedes' own manuals and dealer guides detail how the MBUX system can freeze, crash, or misbehave, requiring resets or software updates.
-According to Consumer Reports testing, this SUV earns a predicted reliability rating well below average, listing it among the least reliable midsize SUVs in 2025.
-Problem areas reported by users include transmission, fuel and climate systems, brakes (a very dangerous one), and electrical accessories.
+According to 2025 Consumer Reports testing, this SUV has a reliability reputation well below average and stands among the least reliable midsize SUVs in 2025.
+Problem areas reported by users include the transmission, fuel and climate systems, brakes, and electrical accessories.

 Besides, a March 2024 NHTSA recall covered no fewer than 116,020 U.S.-made GLE and GLS models with 48-volt mild-hybrid systems whose ground connections could loosen and potentially cause a fire.
 On the resale side, the GLE is average.
-Tolerable.
 CarEdge estimates a 48% depreciation after 5 years, but it might be way more, especially once high maintenance and repair costs are factored in.
-To add insult to injury, Republican tariffs are hitting Mercedes hard, meaning you can end up with a pricey, tariff-inflated deluxe SUV that CR thinks is one of the least reliable and that's sliding faster in resale than other mainstream rivals.
+To add insult to injury, Republican tariffs are hitting Mercedes hard, meaning you can end up with a pricey, tariff-inflated deluxe SUV that's sliding downward faster in terms of resale value than other mainstream rivals.
 So, luxury touch?
 Yes.
 Deluxe ownership experience?
 It depends on how you feel about warning lights and recall notices.

 Ford Escape Hybrid

-This Louisville-produced SUV, using a 2.5-liter four-cylinder with an electric motor, is supposed to be the sensible happy medium with a compact footprint, good fuel economy (39 mpg average), and familiar Ford driving.
-But on reliability, oh no. Consumer Reports scores the Ford Escape Hybrid just 21/100 — yes, not a typo — which makes it one of the very worst new SUVs on sale on the market.
-CR's members cite major issues with brakes, in-car electronics, and in certain cases even a full replacement of the hybrid battery.
+This Louisville-produced SUV, using a 2.5-liter four-cylinder with an electric motor, is supposed to be the sensible happy medium with a compact footprint, good fuel economy, and familiar Ford driving.
+But it still lacks in terms of reliability.
+Consumer Reports ranks the Ford Escape Hybrid only slightly higher than the GLE for this metric as of 2025, which makes it one of the very worst new SUVs on sale.
+CR's members cite major issues with brakes, in-car electronics, and, in certain cases, it's even needed a full replacement of the hybrid battery.
 No problem if the car is still under warranty, but what happens once it expires?
 You'll face a big-ticket repair.
 In the last few years, the brand has been hit with multiple recalls.
-One of them dealt with engine failure and fire risks on some 2.5-liter hybrids and PHEVs, with the NHTSA noting hazards of engine block breaches and oil leaks onto ignition sources.
+One of them dealt with engine failure and fire risks on some 2.5-liter hybrids, with the NHTSA noting hazards caused by engine block breaches and oil leaks onto ignition sources.

 Volkswagen Taos

-The Taos is VW's small crossover for buyers who want something tidier than a Tiguan but still tall.
-Under the bonnet sits an efficient 1.5-liter turbocharged four-cylinder engine (28-31 mpg).
-On the inside, modern, clean, minimalistic.
+The Taos is Volkswagen's small crossover for buyers who want something tidier than a Tiguan but still tall.
+Under the bonnet sits an efficient 1.5-liter turbocharged four-cylinder engine.
+The inside is modern, clean, and minimalistic.
 It comfortably fits five people, with generous rear legroom, upholstery made of durable cloth, CloudTex, or leather (on the top-tier SEL model), heated front seats, Climatronic Touch, 10-color LED ambient light, and an 8-inch floating touchscreen display.
 But Consumer Reports is not enchanted at all.
-In its 2025 rankings, highlighted in Jalopnik as well, the Taos lands near the bottom of the small SUV segment with a reliability score categorized as "worse than average."
+The Taos consistently gets derided by the website due to its subpar reliability.
 Owners have reported problems with brakes, head gasket leakage, and in-car electronics.
-Also, complaints about jerky gearshifts, drivetrain hesitation, and random warning lights, apart from unpleasant noises.
+Also, complaints abound about jerky gearshifts, drivetrain hesitation, random warning lights, and even unpleasant noises.

 Moreover, a 2023 NHTSA bulletin covers recurring engine management and stalling issues.
 Resale isn't sparkling either.
-Depreciation data shows a 54% value loss in five years, as per CarEdge, and a 48.1% calculated by iSeeCars.
+Depreciation data shows a 54% value loss in five years, as per CarEdge, while iSeeCars's estimate is a bit more optimistic at 44.8%.
 The Taos leans heavily on software.
 Digital instruments and a central touchscreen run VW's modern infotainment, with wireless smartphone integration and a suite of driver-assist tech.
-Cutting-edge when it works.
-When not, glitches, lag, and the occasional system resets make you long for old-fashioned knobs and buttons.
+It's cutting edge when it works.
+When it's not, glitches, lag, and the occasional system resets make you long for old-fashioned knobs and buttons.
 If you live in one of the states with the best economies in the U.S., you can afford to be picky; there's plenty of choice and strong competition in the SUV market.
 The Taos drives nicely enough, no doubt.
 But Consumer Reports' verdict, plus the depreciation curve, suggests that your money and your sanity might be safer parked elsewhere.

 Volkswagen ID.4